09 Apr Optimal Salary 2019/2020

 - £41,368 per year (6 April to 5 April) or £3,447.33 per month, if on a salary of £8,632 per year.

 You must take account of any other income you receive and reduce the dividends.
 If you want to remain below the higher rate tax threshold.

 4. Workplace pension:

 From 6th April 2019, the minimum amounts being paid into a workplace pension have been increased.
-It has been increased to 3% of earnings for employers and 5% for employees giving a total minimum contribution of 8%.
+It has increased to 3% of earnings for employers and 5% for employees giving a total least contribution of 8%.
 It is possible for both the employer and employee to contribute more than the minimum required by law.
 Your employees should be aware of such changes, if not kindly inform them.

 Please feel free to contact us if you have any questions, or need further information.